 Hyperacid, hypersaline and hot ponds in the geothermal field of Dallol (Ethiopia).
 Despite the presence of liquid water, this multi-extreme system does not allow the development of life, according to a new study.
 The yellow-greenish colour is due to the presence of reduced iron.
 Image courtesy Puri López-García.

-López Garcia and her team recently published a study with their findings in Nature Ecology and Evolution revealing that, while they found a lot of salt-loving microorganisms in the desert and canyons around the site, the pools themselves, along with the region's so-called Black and Yellow lakes, were dead zones.
+Last year, López Garcia and her team published a study with their findings in Nature Ecology and Evolution revealing that, while they found a lot of salt-loving microorganisms in the desert and canyons around the site, the pools themselves, along with the region's so-called Black and Yellow lakes, were dead zones.

 These findings are not only interesting in terms of what it means for life -- or lack thereof -- on Earth but what it means for our exploration of other planets.